 UNC-Chapel Hill law professor Albert Coates founded the Institute in 1931 to bridge a gap between academic training and practical, job-related training for local officials.
 Coates expanded this idea to include civic education for North Carolinians.
 Learn more about the history of the Institute and the School of Government by viewing a short video.

 Are there Schools and Institutes of Government in other states?

 The School of Government at UNC-Chapel Hill is the oldest and most diversified of its kind in the nation.
 Other similar institutes in the South can be contacted through the Southern Consortium of University Public Service Organizations (SCUPSO).
 Visit our selected list of similar organizations across the country on our library page.

 Who attends School of Government courses?

-Each year, more than 12,000 public officials throughout North Carolina attend up to 200 courses in Chapel Hill and at other locations across the state.
+Each year, more than 12,000 public officials throughout North Carolina attend up to 200 courses and conferences in Chapel Hill and at other locations across the state.
 Attendees include city and county managers, county commissioners, city council members, finance officers, planning officials, judges, and school board members, among many others.
 The School also provides orientation and staff services to members of the North Carolina General Assembly.